Dassault Mirage F1: Kuwait

 Kuwait ordered 33 Mirage F1s in 1974, following a border clash with Iraq (which has irridentist intentions in Kuwait), only five years after the acquisition of English Electric Lightnings from the UK for the Kuwait Air Force.
 Kuwait ordered 2 Mirage F1BK, 4 Mirage F1BK-2, 18 Mirage F1CK, and 9 Mirage F1CK-2, receiving them between 1975 and 1977 in the first batch, and until 1983 in the second batch.
 The first batch of F1s were painted in a desert camouflage scheme, with a sand and light brown disruptive camouflage pattern on top and light gray underneath, while the second batch were in overall gray air-superiority colors.
 The Kuwaiti F1CKs were basically F1Es, not F1Cs, and replaced Lightnings in Kuwaiti service, as the Kuwaitis had found the Lightning difficult to maintain and unsuitable for their needs.
+After the war, the Mirages, Hunters, and Lightnings were withdrawn and replaced with F/A-18C and D Hornets delivered by the United States.

+Gulf War and Invasion of Kuwait

 During the Iraqi invasion of Kuwait, as the Iraqi Air Force was late in their strikes on Kuwait in support of the ground offensive, Kuwaiti Mirages were able to support Kuwaiti ground forces consistently until Iraqi forces surrounded and attacked their bases.
 Kuwaiti Mirages claimed several enemy craft—mainly helicopters, and mostly with the R.550 Magic.
 Their kill claims total 13 Puma/Mi-8s (one with cannons, the rest missiles), two Gazelles, two Mi-24s, Two SU-22M4, one MiG-21 and an IL-76 transport, all on 2 August 1990.

-A part of the Mirage fleet—alongside Kuwaiti A-4 Skyhawks, Hawker Hunters and Lightnings—were moved to Saudi Arabia, where some fought in Operation Desert Storm to liberate Kuwait.
-After the war, the Mirages, Hunters, and Lightnings were withdrawn and replaced with F/A-18C and D Hornets delivered by the United States.
+Most of these kills (scored against helicopters) were part of the Kuwaiti Air Force's attempts to hamper the initial waves of Iraqi Commando raids into Kuwait City, seeking to capture the Emir of Kuwait and take key points in the city, and they were mostly successful in this endeavor.
+A part of the Mirage fleet—alongside Kuwaiti A-4 Skyhawks, Hawker Hunters and Lightnings fled to Saudi Arabia and fought in Operation Desert Storm to liberate Kuwait with the rest of the coalition.